 You’ve probably seen it.
 Large clumps of yellowish-brown seaweed clogging and disfiguring beaches and floating offshore, often stretching off seemingly miles into the distance.

-But it’s a hassle.
-It defiles the beauty of otherwise pristine beaches and discourages swimming.
-And it can also be unhealthy.
+Sargassum can be more than just an inconvenience.
+In addition to spoiling the beauty of otherwise pristine beaches and discouraging swimming, it can also be unhealthy.

 As Dr. Andrea Boggild, the clinical director of the Tropical Disease Unit at the Toronto General Hospital, notes, breathing in the fumes from decaying sargassum can cause heart palpitations, shortness of breath, dizziness, vertigo, headaches, and skin irritations.
 People with respiratory problems are particularly at risk.